flpmcruz/diplomas-generator/readme.md

 ![tests](https://github.com/flpmcruz/diplomas-generator/actions/workflows/ci.yml/badge.svg)

-A versatile tool for generating diplomas and certificates from a list of names, with support for customizable designs and output formats like PDF.
+A versatile tool for generating diplomas and certificates from a list of names, with support for customizable designs and output formats like JPG and PDF.

 ![Example of generated diploma.](https://flpmcruz.github.io/diplomas-generator/example.jpg)